bensons/mcp-exec/README.md

 # MCP-Exec

-A secure, context-aware Model Context Protocol (MCP) server for shell command execution with AI optimizations.
+A secure, context-aware Model Context Protocol (MCP) server for shell command execution with comprehensive logging and AI optimizations.

 ## Overview

 **MCP-Exec** is a TypeScript-based MCP server that provides intelligent shell command execution capabilities for AI assistants like Claude Desktop, Claude Code, and Augment Code.
-It combines multi-layered security, context preservation, and enhanced output formatting to create a powerful tool for AI-assisted development and system administration.
+It combines multi-layered security, context preservation, RFC 5424 compliant logging, and enhanced output formatting to create a powerful tool for AI-assisted development and system administration.

-The server implements the Model Context Protocol specification with STDIO transport, providing 19 comprehensive tools for secure shell interaction while maintaining session state and providing AI-optimized output formatting.
+The server implements the Model Context Protocol specification with STDIO transport, providing comprehensive tools for secure shell interaction while maintaining session state and providing AI-optimized output formatting with real-time logging capabilities.

 ## ✨ Key Features

 ### 🔄 Interactive Sessions

 - **Long-running processes** - Start and maintain interactive shells, REPLs, and other persistent processes
 - **Session management** - Support for up to 10 concurrent interactive sessions (configurable)
 - **Bidirectional communication** - Send commands and receive output from active sessions